Help Center

 Fira Code

-Fira Code is a monospaced font with a very helpful feature — ligatures.
+Fira Code is a monospaced coding font with ligatures, which is a very helpful feature.
 This combines commonly used multi-symbol sequences into single characters, making it quicker for you to scan through it to find specific bits of code.

 For example: